San Antonio Uninsured Driver Accidents Lawyer

 - Lost wages from missing work due to injury, treatment, and recovery

 - Lost future wages when a severe injury prevents an accident victim from returning to their job

 - Non-economic damages including pain and suffering, scarring and disfigurement, or other types of damages that might apply to a particular situation

 Family members who lost a child or other loved one in an accident with an uninsured driver might be able to recoup damages in a wrongful death lawsuit depending on their relationship with the deceased.
 An experienced personal injury lawyer can provide guidance on the best course of action for a deceased victim’s family.
 Surviving family members might be eligible to recover some of the above damages, funeral costs, burial expenses, and other non-economic damages for survivors.

 San Antonio Uninsured Driver Accident Lawyers

 When an uninsured driver causes harm to others, the victims should not have to absorb the financial costs of the uninsured driver’s negligence.
 Many different avenues offer victims the opportunity to recoup some or all of their losses, but an experienced attorney in their corner can help victims be sure they are getting the best deal possible.

 A skilled car accident attorney who has experienced with uninsured motorist claims can evaluate a case and guide victims on the best path for their particular circumstances.
 Victims can let the attorney investigate the accident, gather information to build the case, and handle the minutiae of the case, while the victims and their families focus on healing.
 A qualified attorney can also negotiate with the victim’s insurance company and bring their case to court if a settlement isn’t likely.

-The skilled legal team at The Law Offices of George Salinas in San Antonio has extensive experience representing clients in personal injury cases, including those involving uninsured motorists.
-Contact us at (210) 225-0909 or online for a free consultation to discuss your options.
+The skilled legal team at George Salinas Injury Lawyers in San Antonio has extensive experience representing clients in personal injury cases, including those involving uninsured motorists.
+Contact us at 210-225-0909 or online for a free consultation to discuss your options.